Loyd Jowers trial

-The Loyd Jowers trial, known as King family v.
-Jowers and other unknown co-conspirators, was an American lawsuit brought to trial by the family of Martin Luther King Jr. against Loyd Jowers.
-The family filed the lawsuit after Jowers admitted in an interview on PrimeTime Live that he had been part of a conspiracy to assassinate the civil rights leader in 1968.
-The trial occurred in late 1999.
-The jury unanimously agreed that there was a conspiracy perpetrated by Jowers and other parties, including various government agencies, to murder King and frame James Earl Ray as a patsy.
+The Loyd Jowers trial, officially the King family vs. Loyd Jowers and other unknown co-conspirators, was an American wrongful death civil suit brought by the family of Martin Luther King Jr. against Loyd Jowers, following his claims of a conspiracy in the assassination of the civil rights leader in 1968.
+The jury would eventually decide in December 1999 that there was a conspiracy perpetrated by Jowers and other parties, including various United States government agencies, to murder King and frame James Earl Ray as a patsy.

 Background

 In 1993, Loyd Jowers was interviewed on the ABC News program PrimeTime Live.
-He said he had been paid $100,000 by the alleged Memphis mobster Frank Liberto to help organize the assassination of Martin Luther King Jr. in 1968.
+He said he had been paid $100,000 by alleged Memphis mobster Frank Liberto to help organize the assassination of Martin Luther King Jr. in 1968.
 Jowers owned a restaurant, Jim's Grill, very near the Lorraine Motel, where King often stayed while in Memphis and where the assassination took place.
 Jowers claimed that besides Liberto, a man named "Raoul" and several Memphis Police Department officers were also involved in the assassination planning and execution.
 Jowers identified Memphis Police Lieutenant Earl Clark as the shooter.

 For twenty-five years, Jowers had remained silent about King's assassination.
-But after consulting on an HBO documentary film in which James Earl Ray is allowed a mock trial and defended by attorney William Pepper, Jowers spoke to his own attorney, Lewis Garrison, about finally coming forward and giving his account of the conspiracy to assassinate King and frame Ray for the crime.
+But after consulting on an HBO documentary film in which convicted assassin James Earl Ray is allowed a mock trial and defended by attorney William Pepper, Jowers spoke to his own attorney, Lewis Garrison, about finally coming forward and giving his account of the alleged conspiracy to kill King and frame Ray for the crime.

 Trial and decision

-In November 1999, the trial began in the wrongful death lawsuit.
-William Pepper represented the King family.
-The three-and-one-half-week trial, referred to in U.S. government records as simply King v.
-Jowers, was conducted in Memphis in Shelby County Circuit Court with presiding Judge James E. Swearengen.
-Thousands of documents were presented; over 70 witnesses took the stand or were cited by deposition, audiotape, videotape, or by other witnesses.
+In 1999, a civil suit charged that Jowers and others had conspired to assassinate King.
+The King family turned to William Pepper to represent them in the wrongful death lawsuit, referred to in U.S. government records as simply King v.
+Jowers.
+The trial was conducted in Shelby County Circuit Court with presiding Judge James E. Swearengen.
+During the three-and-one-half-week proceedings, Pepper brought forward over 70 witnesses and thousands of documents.
 Jowers himself did not testify.
-The frail 73-year-old became ill after three days in court (he died the following May) and was excused by Judge Swearengen.
-Jowers stated through his attorney "that he would plead the Fifth Amendment if subpoenaed."

-Some observers commented on what they perceived as a surprising lack of American media interest in the trial.
-Bárbara Reis was a correspondent for the Lisbon daily Público who attended several days of the proceedings.
-She was quoted as saying, "Everything in the U.S. is the trial of the century.
-O.J.
-Simpson's trial was the trial of the century.
-Clinton's trial was the trial of the century.
-But this is the trial of the century, and who's here?"
+His attorney Lewis Garrison claimed that his 73-year-old client was too ill (Jowers died the following May).